petron23/ML_random_projects/README.md

 # ML_random_projects
 Random ML tutorial projects
-Some tutorials, some playing around with models
+Some tutorials, some playing around with models.